Pirates of the Caribbean: Dead Men Tell No Tales: Filming

 A number of issues and controversies set back the film during its production.
 The biosecurity laws in Australia posed problems regarding the capuchin monkeys that portray Hector Barbossa's pet monkey Jack, because the animals are regarded as a category 1 pest and call for strict requirements and a 30-day quarantine.
 Further controversy erupted from animal rights activist groups, who urged Federal Environment Minister Greg Hunt to reject the entry application, arguing that the long air-flight would affect their health, and that their performance was unnatural and would create demand for illegal wildlife trade.
 The three activist groups were Humane Society International Australia, WildFutures, and the Captive Animals Protection Society (Freedom for Animals/FFA).
 One of the monkeys caused further disruption when it wandered off set at Movie World, and bit the ear of a make-up artist on another production set for Mako Mermaids.

-Crew and cast members were forced to cover the camera lenses on all mobile phones with duct tape to prevent the film from being pirated before its release.
+Crew and cast members were forced to cover the camera lenses on all mobile phones with duct tape to prevent leaks before its release.
 To prevent fans from interfering with the production, secret filming locations used the production name of "Herschel" to hide the fact it was the fifth Pirates of the Caribbean film.
 Following the attempt of an armed man trying to bypass security, the already tight security was increased.

 On March 10, 2015, Depp was injured off set and had to be flown to the United States for surgery.
 Due to his absence, filming stalled completely and 200 crew members were forced to stand down for two weeks, after finishing all they could do without Depp.
 Depp returned to set on April 21.
 In June, Kaya Scodelario was injured on set along with a stuntman.
 In early July, dismantling of the sets at the Spit had begun.
 Most of the cast and crew had finished on July 8, and a wrap party was held on July 11.
 Filming then moved to the Whitsundays for the final shots.
 On July 21, 2015, Rønning announced that filming had wrapped after a 95-day shoot.
 After nearly a year in post-production, reshoots and additional photography were conducted in Vancouver, Canada from March 24 to April 13, 2016, under the production title "Herschel Additional Photography".